 It’s best to use natural blue food coloring when it’s fresh; I don’t think it’ll keep very long in the fridge.

-I used homemade natural blue food coloring to make blue ice cream, speckled blue robin egg truffles, rainbow ice cream cake, blue ice cream bombe, blue cake, baby blue frosting & icing, dark blue sugar hearts, blue ice bowls, blue pasta, blue-green pudding, dark blue sugar sprinkles and turquoise cake.
+I used homemade natural blue food coloring to make blue ice cream, speckled blue robin egg truffles, blue snowflake cookies, rainbow ice cream cake, sparkling blue cookies, blue ice cream bombe, blue cake, baby blue frosting & icing, dark blue sugar hearts, blue ice bowls, blue pasta, blue-green pudding, dark blue sugar sprinkles and turquoise cake.